la2050/archive/_projects/2016/caló-youthbuilds-mobile-community-solar-arts-and-stem-project.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  CALO YouthBuild's Mobile Community Arts and STEM project will allow its students the opportunity to design and create mobile solar powered generators to bring arts and STEM programming to underserved communities affected by youth violence, drug use, and academic apathy.
+The project will target local parks, housing projects and schools to identify young people who are at risk of engaging in drug use or violent/gang activity.
+Mobile programs will include music instruction/production and recording.
 project_impact: >-
   ["Number (and quality) of informal spaces for play","Number of children enrolled in afterschool programs","Number of parks with intergenerational play